 The PEAQSM program provides physicians with Physician Performance Insights reports that show how they've performed in comparison to peers.
 PEAQ also influences Provider Finder® search results, which can help our members choose high quality, cost-effective care.
-PEAQ can affect employer insights and tiered network options.
+PEAQ can affect employer insights and may inform future benefit design and tiered network options.
 PEAQ uses may expand as we refine the program based on program review and feedback.